pbouzakis/spak/doc/app-component.md

 ```

-`yep-app` Components are made of js modules as well as docs, tests, styles, etc. that serve to encapsulate logical grouping of functionality about the system.
+`spak` Components are made of js modules as well as docs, tests, styles, etc. that serve to encapsulate logical grouping of functionality about the system.
 In practice, that can translate into something as big a feature such as search (including UI, actions, models, db, etc) to a single module.

 ## Components === `npm` packages.